pschassberger/AI_Gang/README.txt

 Model:
     Our model is a 5 layer keras model, utilizing Dense layers followed by dropout layers to prevent over fitting.
 Various hyperparamters have been tested and we have settled on the parameters outlined in NN.py.

+How to Play:

+    Run main.py for a player vs AI game, it will prompt until the user terminates the game.
+    All other .py files are for training and simulating, each file has methods outlined Models are saved to file, c4_model, c4_model_l